Tutorial

 --line-freq HZ

 EEG / MEG only.
-Power-line frequency in Hz, stamped into every EEG / MEG row's line_freq column.
-Goes into PowerLineFrequency in the JSON sidecar (BIDS-required).
-Typical values: 50 (Europe / most of the world), 60 (Americas / parts of Asia).
-Per-row TSV value wins over this.
+Power-line frequency in Hz, stamped into every EEG / MEG row's line_freq column (goes into PowerLineFrequency in the sidecar).
+Typical values: 50 (most of the world), 60 (Americas / parts of Asia).
+Per-row TSV value wins.

 --montage NAME

 EEG / MEG only.
-Name of a built-in mne montage (e.g. standard_1005, biosemi64, easycap-M1) stamped into every EEG / MEG row's montage column.
-The converter applies it before write_raw_bids, which fills electrodes.tsv + coordsystem.json.
+Name of a built-in mne montage (e.g. standard_1005, biosemi64) stamped into every EEG / MEG row's montage column.
+The converter applies it before write_raw_bids, filling electrodes.tsv + coordsystem.json.
 Per-row TSV value wins.

 bidsmgr-rebuild

-Reconciles the inventory TSV's entities JSON column with its derived display cells (proposed_basename, session, task, run).
-The entities column is the source of truth for the BIDS basename; bidsmgr-convert runs this automatically in memory before reading rows, so manual calls are mostly for diff-style preview.
+Reconciles the inventory TSV's entities JSON column with its derived display cells (proposed_basename, session, task, run). bidsmgr-convert runs this automatically in memory before reading rows, so manual calls are mostly for diff-style preview.

 bidsmgr-rebuild <tsv> [options]